FAQs

 Do I Need 2 Canes

-If you have trouble maintaining your stability or midline after surgery or an injury with your head upright without leaning to one side when using one cane you will need 2 canes to help reestablish a stable, heel to toe walking gait that engages and strengthens the core muscles before transitioning to one cane and then none.
+If you have trouble maintaining your stability and midline with your head upright without leaning to one side when using one cane you will need 2 canes to help reestablish a stable, heel to toe walking gait that engages and strengthens the core muscles before transitioning to one cane.

 If you are transitioning from a walker to a cane you will need 2 canes before transitioning to one cane or you will not feel stable.